virtee/sev/README.md

 Refer to the [`launch`] module for more information.

+### Cryptographic Verification

+To enable the cryptographic verification of certificate chains and attestation reports, either the `openssl` or `crypto_nossl` feature has to be enabled manually.
+With `openssl`, OpenSSL is used for the verification.
+With `crypto_nossl`, OpenSSL is _not_ used for the verification and instead pure-Rust libraries (e.g., `p384`, `rsa`, etc.) are used. `openssl` and `crypto_nossl` are mutually exclusive, and enabling both at the same time leads to a compiler error.

 ### Remarks

 Note that the Linux kernel provides access to these APIs through a set